What mixture to use.

 While some experience is necessary, what you’ll find in practical terms, is that an equal amount of green to brown by weight works best.

-Green ingredients are quick to compost and are high in nitrogen
+Green ingredients are quick to decompose and are high in nitrogen

 - Urine, diluted with water 20:1.